captainsparrow02/sensor_iot_project/README.md

 ```
 ## Docker Services Insights
 ## mqtt
-* This services is based on the Eclipse Moquitto Image and sets up a persistent Mosquitto broker with configurable settings and data storage, which can be accessed via standard MQTT and WebSocket interfaces on ports 1883 and 9001 respectively.
+* This service is based on the Eclipse Moquitto Image and sets up a persistent Mosquitto broker with configurable settings and data storage, which can be accessed via standard MQTT and WebSocket interfaces on ports 1883 and 9001 respectively.
 * It mounts to 3 volumes -
 	1.    `./config`  to  `/mosquitto/config`  allowing the host machine to access the mosquitto configuration files.
 	2.  `./data`  to  `/mosquitto/data`  allowing the host machine to persist data between container restarts.